exercism/v3/languages/common-lisp/exercises/concept/conditionals/.docs/instructions.md

 "pets".
 Let's be honest, what sort of alien wouldn't gush over a puppy or kitten?

-Ludwig, after his recent holiday to earth, has decided he wants a pet of his own!
+Ludwig, after his recent holiday to Earth, has decided he wants a pet of his own!
 The only issue?
 Far too many choices!
 Perhaps you could write a program to help Ludwig find and care for his next cuddly friend?